How long does it take to get an EU Pet Passport?

 European pet passports are issued only for dogs, cats and ferrets only.
 If you are travelling to another EU country with any other pets, such as birds, ornamental aquatic animals, reptiles, rodents or rabbits, check the national rules for the specific country you are planning to visit for information on the entry conditions.

-How much does an EU Pet Passport cost in 2020?
+How much does an EU Pet Passport cost?

-The price for a complete EU Pet Passport in 2020 can cost anywhere between €20 and €448+.
+The price for a complete EU Pet Passport can cost anywhere between €20 and €448+.
 The price is broken down into the following compulsory and potential costs:

 - Pet microchipping

 - EU Annex IV / EU Health Certificate

 - Tapeworm treatment

 The cost for an EU Pet Passport depends on the following: